jagdishtripathy/wazuh-installation/README.md

    curl -sO https://packages.wazuh.com/4.7/wazuh-install.sh && sudo bash ./wazuh-install.sh -a
 ```

-   After the installation completes, take note of the provided ==ID and password==, as you will need these to access the Wazuh dashboard.
+   After the installation completes, take note of the provided **ID and password**, as you will need these to access the Wazuh dashboard.

 5\. **Configure Wazuh IP Address**